kaistmm/seed-pytorch/README.md

 ### Easily Handle Your Own Backbone Weights

-Bringing your own pretrained backbone model into a new framework can often be a hassle due to annoying prefix mismatches in the model's `state_dict`.
-For example, weights trained with `DistributedDataParallel` (DDP) might have a `module.` prefix, or you might have a `your_previous_classname.` prefix from a different training setup.
+In SEED, we officially load backbone weights into `self.backbone`.
+However, when using your own pretrained models, you often encounter loading conflicts due to mismatched keys in the `state_dict`.

+**Common Problem:**
+- Your model has keys like `module.layer1.conv.weight` (from DDP training)
+- Or keys like `your_previous_classname.conv2d.layer1.weight` (from different class structure)
+- But SEED expects keys like `layer1.conv.weight` to load into `self.backbone`

+**Result:** `RuntimeError: Error loading state_dict` due to key mismatches.

+**Our Solution:**
-`model_params_tool.py` is designed to make this process fast and easy.
-With this tool, you can quickly diagnose and fix prefix issues, allowing you to seamlessly integrate and test your own backbone weights with SEED.
+We provide a simple utility code `model_params_tool.py` to easily modify the key values of neural network model weight files.
+This tool automatically detects and removes problematic prefixes, allowing you to seamlessly integrate your backbone weights with SEED.

 #### 1. Analyzing Model Prefixes (`analyze_prefix`)

-Before modifying a model, it's a good practice to first analyze the structure of its `state_dict` keys using the `analyze_prefix` command.
+First, analyze your model's `state_dict` structure:

 ```bash
 python model_params_tool.py analyze_prefix --model_path path/to/your/model.model